netlify/staticgen/content/projects/madoko.md

 templates:
   - HTML
 description: A fast processor for high quality academic and technical articles from Markdown and LaTeX.
+---

----The main design goal of Madoko is to enable light-weight creation of high-quality scholarly and industrial documents for the web and print, while maintaining John Gruber's Markdown philosophy of simplicity and focus on plain text readability.
+The main design goal of Madoko is to enable light-weight creation of high-quality scholarly and industrial documents for the web and print, while maintaining John Gruber's Markdown philosophy of simplicity and focus on plain text readability.